johnrobertmahlan/Bookworms-United/README.md

 I love to read.
 But I think I might love going to bookstores even more.
 If you ask me about my favorite cities, for example, I will probably rank them based on the quality of their bookstores.

 Unfortunately, *finding* good bookstores is difficult.
 Sometimes I hear about a great bookstore from other book lovers, and sometimes I'm lucky enough to stumble across one in my wanderings.
-But unlike restaurants, for example, which have dedicated apps to finding good ones in your area, there is no similar app for bookstores.
+But unlike with restaurants, for example, which have dedicated apps to finding good ones in your area, there is no similar app for bookstores.
 There is nowhere for fellow book lovers to go to share their experiences with a particular bookstore.

 Enter **Bookworms United**.
 The idea for the app is simple: collect some basic information about bookstores (name, location, popular genres, etc.), and allow users to post their opinions about those bookstores.
 The goal is to make it easier for book lovers to find new bookstores.